+Section 10.5.
+Deferred Compensation.
 Regular employees with at least five (5) years of continuous service to the Employer are eligible to receive contributions from the Employer into a deferred compensation (457) plan as follows: employees with at least five (5) years of service but less than ten (10) years of service are eligible to receive an Employer match of up to seventy-five dollars (\$75.00) per month; employees with at least ten (10) years of service are eligible to receive an Employer match of up to one hundred dollars (\$100.00) per month.
 Employees are responsible for following the plan's procedural requirements and IRS contribution limits.

-ARTICLE 8 - STANDBY PAY
+ARTICLE 11 - STANDBY PAY

-An employee on standby shall be compensated as follows:
+An employee scheduled on standby shall be compensated as follows:

-1. If the standby period is less than eighteen (18) hours, the employee shall receive one (1) hour of pay or compensatory time at their overtime rate; or 2.
-If the standby period exceeds eighteen (18) hours but not twenty-four (24) hours, the employee shall receive two (2) hours pay or compensatory time at their overtime rate.
+1. If the standby period is less than eighteen (18) hours, the employee shall receive one and one-half (1.5) hours of pay; or 2.
+If the standby period exceeds eighteen (18) hours but not twenty-four (24) hours, the employee shall receive three (3) hours pay.
 3. After twenty-four (24) hours, compensation is calculated by repeating the aforementioned method.
-4. If the employee is called back to work while on standby, compensation shall be computed according to Article 1(E)(2) (Overtime) of this Agreement.
+4. If the nonexempt employee is called back to work while on standby, compensation shall be computed according to Article 4 of this agreement.

-Standby is defined as: The employee being available to respond to any call for Employer service during those hours and in such manner as designated by the respective department head.
+Standby is defined as: The employee being available to respond to any call for City service during those hours and in such manner as designated by the respective department head.
 The method of scheduling personnel and the determination of periods for standby assignments shall be the responsibility of the respective department head or their designee.

-ARTICLE 9 - OUT OF CLASS PAY
+ARTICLE 12 - OUT OF CLASS PAY